ethanolivertroy/killercoda-scenarios/linkerd-fedramp-compliance/step2/text.md

 ### Task 4c: Verify mTLS Connections

-Let's check the mTLS status for all connections in our namespace:
+Let's check the mTLS status for all connections in our namespace.
+When we run the curl command with verbose output, we should see a successful connection and the HTML content from our ConfigMap:

 ```bash
 # View the mTLS status for connections in the secure-apps namespace